ilan-anodot/anodotcost_api_docs_slate/source/includes/_Tab4.md

-# Cost
+# Resellers

-APIs for the Anodot for Cost Product (f.k.a.
-Pileus)
+APIs for resellers